shuuchen/keras_word2vec/README.md

 # keras_word2vec
-Keras implementation of word2vec http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf

-The skip-gram and CBOW models are implemented and trained from scratch.
+Both skip-gram and CBOW models are implemented and trained from scratch.

 ## Requirements
     Keras==2.0.6